Essi5764/Recipe_server/README.md

 # C.R.U.D RECIPE App

-This Full Stack MERN Social Media App project to allow users to share recipes using React, Node JS, Express & MongoDB.
+This is a Full Stack MERN Social Media App project to allow users to share recipes using React, Node JS, Express & MongoDB.
 Users can create, read, update and delete their post.

 The following repo is dedicated to the server, this will allow me to deploy easily.